Or: write on, Psalmists.

 Sincerity.
 Complete emotional honesty.
 It’s what so many of us seem to be craving lately.

 Music.
 Stories.
 Sincerity.
-Crying out to God in verse, reaching out to others in melodies, letting one’s spirit be free as it reveals itself between the notes of a song or the lines of a page.
+Crying out in verse, reaching out to others in melodies, letting one’s spirit be free as it reveals itself between the notes of a song or the lines of a page.
 These are spiritual acts.

 But of course it is, you think.
 You might think, for example, of the Psalms, of the Song of Solomon – then of Paradise Lost – or of Emily Dickinson’s plaintive queries to the Almighty.
 My mind goes to a gorgeous book of poetry called Bucolics a friend gave to me: pastoral verses that invoke the relief of nature, that send the writer’s wonderings to the God he calls Boss.
 Serious, curious, sweet.
 It’s refreshing.